-FIELD SPOTLIGHT Maria Velissaris | SteelSky Ventures THE INNOVATOR A true entrepreneur, Maria started a shipping and storage company at age 19 that was later acquired by U-Haul.
-After leading business units across a number of organizations, Maria joined an angel investor group in 2017 and began investing in women's health companies.
-She then launched her own fund, SteelSky Ventures, in 2020.
-THE SOLUTION Here are some indicators that SteelSky Ventures uses to track the success 94% of their portfolio companies are led by at least one woman, Black, Latinx, or AAPI founder 100% of 2020 fund investments have raised follow on funding on the platform "If you want to see different solutions, you have to invest differently.
+in AUM raised to invest across a portfolio of companies innovating in women's health of their portfolio companies are led by at least one woman, Black, Latinx, or AAPI founder of 2020 fund investments have raised follow on funding on the platform

+"If you want to see different solutions, you have to invest differently.
 You have to be open to investing in founders that may not look like you or be a part of your academic or social networks.
 The VC ecosystem is ripe for disruption and founders and funders with diverse backgrounds and lived experiences are going to change the landscape in a way we've never seen

-"If funding continues" as it is currently distributed. we're leaving women and the Black community behindwhich means we're leaving innovations and money on the table."
-Kathryne Cooper, MBA Partner, Jumpstart Nova FIELD SPOTLIGHT Kathryne Cooper | Jumpstart Nova THE INNOVATOR Kathryne has dedicated her professional life, from medical school to health tech startups and venture capital, to improving patient outcomes at scale.
+"If funding continues as it is currently distributed. we're leaving women and the Black community behind which means we're leaving innovations and money on the table."

+Kathryne Cooper, MBA Jumpstart Nova

+Kathryne Cooper | Jumpstart Nova

+Kathryne has dedicated her professional life, from medical school to health tech startups and venture capital, to improving patient outcomes at scale.
 Prior to her work as a Partner at Jumpstart Nova, Kathryne advised investments at CTIP, an FDA-funded pediatric medical device accelerator, and founded Health Tech DEI, which advises funds on inclusive investment strategies and solutions.

-THE OPPORTUNITY Black Americans make up 12.4% of the U.S. population, according to the 2020 Census.
+Black Americans make up 12.4% of the U.S. population, according to the 2020 Census.
 Yet, only 1.3% of venture funding went to Black founders in 2021-and that was a record year.
 By investing in Black-founded and -led companies, healthcare VCs have the potential to increase funding parity, drive change and improve outcomes in healthcare, and deliver outsized returns.

-THE SOLUTION Jumpstart Nova is a \$55M venture fund designed to invest exclusively in Black-founded and -led early-stage (Seed and Series A) healthcare innovation companies.
+Jumpstart Nova is a \$55M venture fund designed to invest exclusively in Black-founded and -led early-stage (Seed and Series A) healthcare innovation companies.
 The fund's thesis is rooted in the belief that traditional investors are missing out on significant innovations, ideas, and returns by ignoring founders from overlooked communities.
 Jumpstart Nova has developed a unique base of strategic limited partners with deep experience across a range of healthcare institutions (e.g., hospitals, health systems, medical schools).
 These strategic partners create a competitive advantage for Jumpstart Nova portfolio companies by offering actionable go-to-market counsel, pressure-testing product ideas, and accelerating the companies' early-stage growth through pilots and other industry connections.

-IMPACT Here are some indicators that Jumpstart Nova uses to track the success of their work: investments to-date
+Here are some indicators that Jumpstart Nova uses to track the success of their work: